 At 2 weeks after surgery, the wounds are checked.
-Range of motion exercises and occasionally physiotherapy are started once the wound has healed.
+Range of motion exercises and rehabilitation are started once the wound has healed.
 A simple exercise of gently manually moving the great toe up and down is important to prevent stiffness.

 The bone cuts take 8-12 weeks to fully heal, and most of the swelling diminishes by 3 months.
 By 6 months most patients have returned to their normal activities without pain or discomfort.

 If the surgery involves a big toe fusion, then heel weightbearing in a surgical shoe is required for 6 weeks.
 If the Lapidus midfoot fusion procedure is necessary, then patients need to be non-weightbearing in a plaster for up to 6 weeks.